Sl1mJ0e/Wazuh-Discord/README.md

      - Rule Level: The severity level of the rule
      - Data: Additional data extracted from the alert (SrcUser, SrcIP, SrcPort, DstUser)

-3. Support for multiple agents has been added.
-The `agent_webhooks` dictionary maps agent names to their corresponding Discord webhook URLs.
-This allows sending alerts to different Discord channels based on the agent that triggered the alert.
+3. Support for multiple agents has been added in a different way since the first version of the integration.
+The agent-webhook mappings are now stored in a separate `webhooks.json` file located in the `agent_webhooks` directory.
+This allows for easier management and updating of the mappings without modifying the script itself.

 ## How the Integration Works